franky47/blog/drafts/strava-auth-cli-in-rust/strava-auth-cli-in-rust.md

 ## Closing notes

-It is to note that this may not follow Rust's best practices in all cases, but one must remember that this is a small tool to quickly solve a pain point rather than a fully dependable library.

-Sometimes it's counterproductive to try and follow all the rules, just as it is ill-advised to cut corners for quality open source software.
+While this project is not an example of Rust's best practices (in term of error handling, thread synchronization, logging etc..), it shows how straightforward it can be to build a quick prototyping tool to solve a pain point in Rust, by leveraging the safety of the language and the diversity of the ecosystem.

 # Resources